projectx-curtains/frontend/README.md

 1. libraries
 2. components
+3. interfaces
-3. utils
+4. utils
-4. mocks
+5. mocks
-5. static (images and such)
+6. static (images and such)